- Use your network to build awareness of statewide opportunities to increase wages in Montana

 - Provide mentoring opportunities and events to encourage entrepreneurship here at home

 - Introduce youth to hi-tech fields and provide hi-tech courses throughout their K-12 years

 - Train teachers to successfully lead hi-tech classes

 - Provide scholarship opportunities to help students of all ages succeed and be ready for high-wage careers

 Natural resource jobs, high-tech companies, manufacturing businesses and telecommuters are generally not located on Main Street and have few in-state customers.
 As a consequence they are often invisible to most Montanans, yet they have a growing impact on the Montana economy.
-Through public speaking opportunities and media outreach we will build statewide awareness of the opportunities in high-tech, manufacturing and telecommuting to increase wages in Montana.
-See when and where we are doing this here.
+Visit the Higher Wages page to learn more, and spread the word about the importance of growing these types of jobs.

 Montana High Tech Business Alliance.
-We helped launch the Montana High-Tech Business Alliance as a member organization to remove obstacles to growth and promote the high-tech and manufacturing industries in the state.
-Currently the alliance has over 200 members and is still growing.
+In 2014 we helped launch the Montana High-Tech Business Alliance as a member organization to remove obstacles to growth and promote the high-tech and manufacturing industries in the state.
+Currently the alliance has over 250 members and is still growing.
 Membership in the alliance is open to all high-tech and high-tech manufacturers with an operation in the state of Montana, and others interested in supporting our efforts.
 Visit the website at mthightech.org, and join.

 Encourage Telecommuting.
 More and more companies allow employees to work from home via the Internet.
 The Internet truly does remove geography as a constraint in starting a business or finding a job.
 Telecommuting opens up thousands of new jobs to all Montanans, many that are high-paying, in every corner of the state.
 Telecommuting lets us combine our Montana work ethic and quality of life with national wages.